-Design of structural members and frames and their connections in steel structures.
-Topics include principles of structural design and the code of ethics in engineering practices, structural loads and systems, steel grade and shapes, steel framing and deck design, tension members, compression members, non-composite beams, beam-columns, column base plates, bolted connections and welded connections.
+This course covers the design of structural members and frames and their connections in steel structures.
+Topics include principles of structural design and the code of ethics in engineering practices, structural loads and systems, steel grade and shapes, steel framing and deck design, tension members, compression members, non-composite beams, beam-columns, column base plates, bolted connections, and welded connections.
 The use of AISC Steel Construction Manual is emphasized and a comprehensive group design project is assigned.
 Some computer work for structural modeling is involved.
-(Prerequisites: CVET-230 and CVET-332 or equivalent courses.)
-Lecture 3 (Fall).
+(Prerequisites: CVET-332 or equivalent course.)
+Lecture 3 (Fall, Spring).

 Reinforced Concrete Design

 This course covers the design of structural members and frames of reinforced concrete.
-Topics include principles of structural design; properties of concrete and reinforcement and the code of ethics in engineering practices; analysis and design of floor slabs, beams and girders including doubly reinforced and T-beams, columns, and footings, cantilever retaining walls, bearing walls, unreinforced concrete basement walls, shear walls, corbels and brackets.
-The use of the ACI code, and a comprehensive group design project is assigned.
+Topics include principles of structural design and loads; properties of concrete and reinforcement and the code of ethics in engineering practices; analysis and design of floor slabs, beams and girders including doubly reinforced and T-beams, columns, and footings, cantilever retaining walls, bearing walls, unreinforced concrete basement walls, shear walls, corbels and brackets.
+The use of the ACI code, is emphasized and a comprehensive group design project is assigned.
 Some computer work is involved.
-(Prerequisites: CVET-230 and CVET-332 or equivalent courses.)
-Lecture 3 (Spring).
+(Prerequisites: CVET-332 or equivalent course.)
+Lecture 3 (Fall, Spring).

 Choose two of the following:

 Structural Timber Design

 Design wood structures.
 Topics include properties of structural lumber, design of wood structural members including beams, columns, beam-columns, trusses, studs, plywood diaphragms and shear walls, and design of structural member connections.
 Emphasis is on the use of NDC Wood Design Package.
-A comprehensive group design project.
+A comprehensive group design project is assigned.
 Some computer work is involved.
-(Prerequisites: CVET-230 and CVET-332 or equivalent courses.)
+(Prerequisites: CVET-332 or equivalent course.)
 Lecture 3 (Fall).